openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 # Subject Members in SSF Events {#subject-ids}

 ## Subject Members {#subject-members}
-A Subject Member of a SSF event describes a subject of the event.
+A Subject Member of an SSF event describes a subject of the event.
 A top-level claim named `sub_id` MUST be used to describe the primary subject of the event.

 ### Existing CAEP and RISC Events
 Event types already defined in the CAEP ({{CAEP}}) and RISC ({{RISC}}) specifications MAY use a `subject` field within the `events` claim of the SSF event to describe the primary Subject Principal of the event.
 SSF Transmitters MUST include the top-level `sub_id` claim even for these existing event types.